Denotationally Correct, Purely Functional, Efficient Reverse-mode Automatic Differentiation: Introduction

 Deep learning is moving towards increasingly sophisticated optimization objectives that employ tensors and operations on tensors.
 Reverse-mode Automatic Differentiation (AD) is a technique to automatically compute the gradient of objective functions of the form $\RR^n\to\RR$.
 Such functions appear a lot in practice: for instance, as loss functions in machine learning.

-In order to reach the efficiency of the usual imperative version of reverse-mode, the transformations, even in functional languages~\cite{pearlmutter2008reverse}, resort to references.
-The lack of purity in reverse-mode is known to make it significantly harder to optimize and parallelize.
-None of the current implementations of reverse-mode in a functional setting~\cite{lantern_icfp,pearlmutter2008reverse,baydin2016diffsharp} are pure, and often complicated heuristics with no guarantees are used, e.g.~\cite{xla}.
-As a result, to optimize for efficiency, a hand-crafted reverse-derivative must be given, for every important non-trivial operation.
-In other words, abstracting away from imperative code is still a hurdle that functional implementations need to overcome.
+In order to reach the efficiency of the usual imperative version of reverse-mode, the transformations usually introduce references, even in functional languages \cite{lantern_icfp}.
+The lack of purity in reverse-mode makes it significantly harder to optimize and parallelize.
+Sophisticated heuristics are often used (e.g. \cite{xla}), which provide no theoretical performance guarantee.
+As a result, to optimize for efficiency, a specific hand-crafted reverse-derivative must often be given for every non-elementary operation, even if an automated one can be compositionally obtained from the derivatives of its elementary constituting operations.
+Abstracting away from imperative code in automatic differentiation is still a hurdle that functional implementations need to overcome.

 In this paper, we define a purely functional (without references or control mechanisms such as state monads), denotationally correct, and provably efficient reverse-mode AD.
 To do so, we define the Unary Normal Form (UNF) representation inspired by PROPs~\cite{maclane1965categorical} and compilation to categories~\cite{elliott2017compiling}.
 We can easily define and prove correctness of reverse-mode on this representation.
 The whole reverse-mode transformation is obtained by compiling the language to this Intermediate Representation (IR), applying the simpler reverse-mode transformation, and compiling again to the original language.
 After standard optimizations, the output program looks like SSA~\cite{cytron1989efficient} or ANF~\cite{sabry1993reasoning}, which leads to more efficient implementations.